ManicodeSecurity/CloudSec-Azure/004-Terraform/README.md

 If everything is successful, a domain name will be printed to the terminal.
 Visit it and you should be able to see that NGINX is running.

+Take a few minutes to see what happened under the hood and what was created.
+If you vist your Resouce Group screen you can now see several infrastructure objects have been created using Terraform.

 ### Task 3: Delete our Infrastructure using Terraform

-Now that everything is Infrastructure as Code, we are able to destroy all of the assests with a single command:
+Now that everything is Infrastructure as Code, we are able to destroy all of the assets with a single command:
 ```
 terraform destroy
 ```